Prachidemo/github-slideshow/_posts/0000-01-02-Prachidemo.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-just made for demo by user prachi
+new line edited by prachi